dreikanter/enu/README.md

 # Enu

-⚠️ WARNING!
-This implementation is experimental.
-Please do not use in production before stable release is announced.

 This gem introduces missing [enumerated type](https://en.wikipedia.org/wiki/Enumerated_type) for Ruby and Rails.

 Purpose and features:

 - Unify enum types definition for Rails model attributes, compatible with ActiveRecord's [enum declarations](https://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html).
-- Use structured constants instead of magic strings or numbers to define enum values.
+- Use structured constants instead of magic strings or numbers to address enum values.
-- Keep track on enum references to simplify refactoring.
+- Keep track on enum references to simplify refactoring and codebase navigation.
-- Support explicit and implicit enum options definition.
 - Provide a standardized way to export enum definitions to client-side JavaScript modules, managed by either  Webpack or Rails Assets Pipeline.

 ## Installation